HubbleCommand/HubbleCommand.github.io/_projects/preftils.md

 - create a new release of the repo

 Things didn't work at first, so I fiddled with settings in by gradle & `jitpack.yml` until I couldn't figure out why JitPack kept failing to build.
 I ended up having to peruse tutorials for a fix, and stumbled upon [Mike's Code](https://www.youtube.com/@Mikes-Code)'s video on [publishing to JitPack](https://www.youtube.com/watch?v=6XugK4Sin6w).
 The answer was kind of un-intuitive, which was that the module had to exist within an Android project.
 After moving the module into a project & uploading the whole thing to GitHub, the first release built without a hitch.

+## Data Store Investigation
+The newer [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) provides type safety through [Proto DataStore](https://developer.android.com/codelabs/android-proto-datastore#5), although the base DataStore provides some type checking if you're smart about it.
+However, it felt a bit more obtuse at first glance, so I wanted to see if I could quickly put together a similar solution for the basic DataStore as I had done for SharedPreferences.

+After getting to the end, I realized that it was sort of pointless: the main benefit was adding serializable class support, but that is already better done with the Proto DataStore.
+DataStore already has about the same level of type safety that I added to SharedPreferences; there isn't much more I could add.

+That is why I will not be adding it into the main package: while it was neat to take a look at it, it didn't really solve a problem like it did for SharedPreferences.
+It is much better to just use the Proto DataStore.

+My only real gripe with DataStore is that it can't easily be used in Java, although I honestly don't think it's that bad.

+The implementation is saved on a dev / investigation branch [here](https://github.com/HubbleCommand/preftils/tree/investigation-data-store).